 Note that the lifetime of a key may be extended if retiring it too soon would cause validation failures.
 The key lifetime must be longer than the time it takes to do a rollover; that is, the lifetime must be more than the publication interval (which is the sum of dnskey-ttl, publish-safety, and zone-propagation-delay).
-It must also be more than the retire interval (which is the sum of max-zone-ttl, retire-safety, zone-propagation-delay, and signing delay (signatures-validity minus signatures-refresh) for ZSKs, and the sum of parent-ds-ttl, retire-safety, and parent-propagation-delay for KSKs and CSKs).
+It must also be more than the retire interval (which is the sum of max-zone-ttl, retire-safety and zone-propagation-delay for ZSKs, and the sum of parent-ds-ttl, retire-safety, and parent-propagation-delay for KSKs and CSKs).
 BIND 9 treats a key lifetime that is too short as an error.